tylert/packer-build/README.rst

 the provided preseed files may also be used to install identical systems on bare metal as well.

-While there are no limitations running 32-bit x86 guests on 64-bit x86 hosts,
+While there are no limitations for running 32-bit x86 guests on 64-bit x86
-this functionality has been deprecated here since 32-bit support is being phased out of Debian/Ubuntu "real soon now".
+hosts, this functionality has been deprecated here since 32-bit support is being phased out of Debian/Ubuntu "real soon now".

 What dependencies does this have?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These templates are tested semi-regularly on Linux (Debian) hosts using recent
+These templates are tested semi-regularly on recent Linux (Debian and/or
-versions of Packer and Vagrant.
-All testing is currently done on systems that
+Ubuntu) hosts using recent versions of Packer and Vagrant.
+All testing is
-have amd64/x86_64-family processors.
+currently done on systems that have amd64/x86_64-family processors.

-The QEMU and VirtualBox versions used for Linux testing are normally the
+The VirtualBox and QEMU versions used for Linux testing are normally the
-"stock" ones provided by the official Debian repositories.
+"stock" ones provided by the official distribution repositories.

 * REQUIRED:  Packer_ (Packer_download_)

-  - 1.0.0 on Debian Stretch 9.x (with VirtualBox and QEMU)
+  - 1.0.0 on Debian Stretch 9.x (VirtualBox and QEMU)
+  - 1.0.0 on Ubuntu Zesty 17.04 (VirtualBox and QEMU)
   - not currently being tested on macOS

 .. _Packer: https://packer.io